decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 ### Max distance

-Pointer events have a max range of interaction.
-If a player is too far away from an entity, the pointer event won't be activated and the hover hint won't be displayed next to the cursor.
+Some entities can be intentionally only interactive at a close range.
+If a player is too far away from an entity, the hover hint won't be displayed next to the cursor.

+TODO: Check this
 By default, entities are only clickable when the player is within a close range of the entity, at a maximum distance of _10 meters_.
 You can change the maximum distance by setting the `maxDistance` property of a pointer event.

 ```ts